-Each of the Core examinations has at most 90 questions, usually 82–83, and you must complete each exam in 90 minutes.
-That means you only have 180 minutes to finish the A+ exams.
+Each of the Core examinations has at most 90 questions, either multiple-choice or performance-based.
+You must complete each exam in 90 minutes.
 On a scale of 100–900, the passing scores for Core 1 and Core 2 are 675 and 700, respectively.
-We cover the certification's details in depth here.

 Here is a chart on CompTIA A+ exam objectives (domains):